CharlesGodwin/pymagnum/README.md

 </pre>

 ## Remove software

+If you want to know what version is installed use:
+`pip3 show pymagnum`

 If you want to remove the software use:
 `sudo pip3 uninstall pymagnum`

 ## Usage
 There are several example programs available on the git site.